smcpeak/smflex/flex.md

 `-ooutput`
 directs flex to write the scanner to the file `output` instead of `lex.yy.c`.
-If you combine `-o` with the `-t` option, then the scanner is written to *stdout* but its `#line` directives (see the `-L` option above) refer to the file `output`.
+If you combine `-o` with the `-t` option, then the scanner is written to `stdout` but its `#line` directives (see the `-L` option above) refer to the file `output`.

 `-Pprefix`
-changes the default *yy* prefix used by `flex` for all globally-visible variable and function names to instead be *prefix.* For example, `-Pfoo` changes the name of `yytext` to `footext`.
+changes the default `yy` prefix used by `flex` for all globally-visible variable and function names to instead be `prefix`.
+For example, `-Pfoo` changes the name of `yytext` to `footext`.
 It also changes the name of the default output file from `lex.yy.c` to `lex.foo.c`.
 Here are all of the names affected: